 Office for Training and Education

-During the thirteen weeks (April to June), the full-time staff members of NEKKEN and a substantial number of visiting professors and lecturers provide lectures, laboratory practical and field work, in the fields of virology, bacteriology, protozoology, parasitology, medical entomology, pathology, immunogenetics, epidemiology, human ecology, social medicine, clinical medicine and also geography and culture in tropics.
-Participants who successfully completed the course are awarded the Diploma in Tropical Medicine.
+During the thirteen weeks (April to June), full-time staff members of NEKKEN and a substantial number of visiting professors and lecturers provide lectures, laboratory practical, and field work in the fields of virology, bacteriology, protozoology, parasitology, medical entomology, pathology, immunogenetics, epidemiology, human ecology, social medicine, clinical medicine as well as geography and culture of the tropics.
+Participants who successfully completed the on-site course are awarded the Diploma in Tropical Medicine, while participants who completed the online course are awarded the Certificate.

 Members